While the V10 and V11 are outstanding products, Dyson has some gems hidden lower in the totem pole.

 - Dyson V7 MotorHead: 99.2%

-However, the V7 isn’t far behind with a 99.2% score.
-Even in the default setting, the V7 was able to pick up most of the sand in the forward pass.
+However, the V7 isn’t far behind, with a 99.2% score.
+Even in the default setting, the V7 could pick up most of the sand in the forward pass.

 Edge cleaning comparison

 There isn’t much difference between the V7 and V8 cleaning edges.
 All vacuums were able to pick up most of the debris on the sides and quarter-inch crevice.

 Here’s the result of the V7 cleaning edges.

 Conversely, the Fluffy tool was the most efficient as it could pick up the most with the least amount of splattering behind the brush.

 Bear in mind that rollers are much better than traditional beater bars when cleaning hard surfaces.

 Carpet cleaning comparison Dyson V7 vs. V8

 Next, we’ll move over to how the Dyson V7 and V8 did with cleaning carpets.